-- (i) The number of STR-initiated cases of fraud-related crimes (fraud and violations of the Act on Prevention of Transfer of Criminal Proceeds, etc.) was 873, comprising 84.9% of all the STR-initiated cases, and the number of STR-use cases of fraud-related crimes was 589, comprising 42.2% of all the STR-use cases, each of which is the largest number recorded.
-They included bank passbook smuggling, fraudulent receipt of welfare benefits and other benefits, and special fraud such as concert ticket fraud on social media, refund fraud, and cash card fraud. - (ii) The number of STR-initiated cases of drug crimes (violation of the Stimulants Control Act and the Cannabis Control Act, etc.) was 45 and the number of STR-use cases of drug crimes was 224, which included the possession, assignment and/or receipt, or the organized sale or purchase, of illegal drugs such as stimulants and cannabis. - (iii) The number of STR-initiated cases of illegal stays (violations of the Immigration Control Act) was 38 and the number of STR-use cases of illegal stays was 27, which included cases of foreign nationals who had overstayed their visas, who had no work permits and were given assistance in gaining illegal employment, and who have forged residence cards. - (iv) The number of STR-initiated cases violating the Act on Punishment of Organized Crimes (concealing and receiving criminal proceeds) was 30 and the number of STRuse cases violating the Act on Punishment of Organized Crimes was 40, which included concealing and receiving criminal proceeds obtained through fraud, theft, etc. - (v) The number of STR-initiated cases of counterfeiting crimes (use of forged official documents with a seal, false entries in the original of an electromagnetic notarized deed and the use of such deed, etc.) was 8 and the number of STR-use cases of counterfeiting crimes was 23, which included opening a bank account using a forged driver's license, sham marriages, etc. - (vi) The number of STR-initiated cases of loan sharks (violation of the Money Lending Business Act and the Act Regulating the Receipt of Contributions, Receipt of Deposits, and Interest Rates) was 6 and the number of STR-use cases of loan sharks was 18, which included arrests for unregistered money lending business, loansharking, etc. - (vii) The number of STR-initiated cases of entertainment business-related offences (violation of Act on Control and Improvement of Amusement Business, etc.) was 3 and the number of STR-use cases of entertainment business-related offences was 12, which included the operation of adult entertainment shops in prohibited areas, the operation of unlicensed bars or nightclubs, etc. - (viii) The number of STR-use cases of gambling-related offences (habitual gambling, running of a gambling place for the purpose of gain, etc.) was 9, which included arrests for habitual gambling conducted on the Internet, and baccarat gambling by organized crime group members, etc.
+- (i) The number of STR-initiated cases of fraud-related crimes (fraud and violations of the Act on Prevention of Transfer of Criminal Proceeds, etc.) was 855, comprising 81.8% of all the STR-initiated cases, and the number of STR-use cases of fraud-related crimes was 647, comprising 43.1% of all the STR-use cases, each of which is the largest number recorded.
+They included bank passbook smuggling, fraudulent receipt of benefits related to COVID-19 and other benefits, and special fraud such as concert ticket fraud on social media, refund fraud, and cash card fraud. - (ii) The number of STR-initiated cases of illegal stays (violations of the Immigration Control Act) was 46 and the number of STR-use cases of illegal stays was 41, which included cases of foreign nationals who had overstayed their visas, who had no work permits and were given assistance in gaining illegal employment, and who used forged residence cards. - (iii) The number of STR-initiated cases violating the Act on Punishment of Organized Crimes (concealing and receiving criminal proceeds) was 41 and the number of STRuse cases violating the Act on Punishment of Organized Crimes was 37, which included concealing and receiving criminal proceeds obtained through fraud, theft, etc. - (iv) The number of STR-initiated cases of drug crimes (violation of the Stimulants Control Act and the Cannabis Control Act, etc.) was 39 and the number of STR-use cases of drug crimes was 240, which included the possession, transfer, and/or receipt, or the organized sale or purchase of illegal drugs such as stimulants and cannabis. - (v) The number of STR-initiated cases of counterfeiting crimes (use of forged official documents with a seal, false entries in the original of an electromagnetic notarized deed and the use of such deed, etc.) was 17 and the number of STR-use cases of counterfeiting crimes was 42, which included opening a bank account using a forged driver's license, etc., sham marriages, etc. - (vi) The number of STR-initiated cases of loan sharks (violation of the Money Lending Business Act and the Act Regulating the Receipt of Contributions, Receipt of Deposits, and Interest Rates) was 8 and the number of STR-use cases of loan sharks was 12, which included arrests for unregistered money lending business, loansharking, etc. - (vii) The number of STR-initiated cases of entertainment business-related offences (violation of Act on Control and Improvement of Amusement Business, etc.) was 2 and the number of STR-use cases of entertainment business-related offences was 12, which included the operation of unlicensed bars or nightclubs, etc., the operation of adult entertainment shops in prohibited areas. - (viii) The number of STR-initiated cases of gambling-related offences (habitual gambling, running of a gambling place for the purpose of gain, etc.) was 2 and the number of STR-use cases of gambling-related offences was 10, which included arrests for habitual gambling conducted in gambling shops with game machines, and baseball gambling by senior members of Boryokudan (Japanese gangster organizations).